Bop It: Torx

-The Torx' is an audio game developed by Big Monster Toys under Hasbro that was released in 2000.
+The Torx is an audio game developed by Big Monster Toys under Hasbro that was released in 2000.
 The game has two twistable circles and two bendable arms that can bend in different angles 90 degrees.
-The game has four modes - Follow My Command, Find My Shape, Torx Says and Pass Torx.
+The game has four modes: Follow My Command, Find My Shape, Torx Says and Pass Torx.
 In Follow my Command, the game plays like a Bop It but the commands can get more complex.
 First the voice will say "Twist me" but then it can command the player to "Twist me again" or to "Twist me back".
 If it says "Bend me" it can command the player to "Bend me back", "Bend the same side" or "Bend the other side".
 Every 15 points, the game will announce "Torx Challenge" and give the player a sequence of commands to memorize.
 The challenge mode is similar to the one in Top It and Zing It and the player must start the sequence after Torx says "Ready, go!".
 In Find My Shape, the game unit will tell the player how close they are to the shape that Torx wants to be.
 It will give out directions like "Cooler", "Hotter" and when the player is near Torx will say "On fire!" and a sound effect will play if they find the shape.
 If the player is not near the correct shape, Torx will say "Ice cold!", "Warm" or "Warmer".
 In Torx Says, the game will produce 2 different tones.
 With a normal pitched Torx unit, if the player hears an F note, they must follow the command.
 If they hear a B flat note they must not follow the command.
 The game is over if the player beats the game or fails to respond or hesitate.
 In game four, the game will player like Game 1 but instead after a certain sequence of commands, the player will hear "Pass Torx".
 The maximum score in each game mode is 240.

+Groove It

-Groove ItGroove It is an audio game made by Hasbro whose instructions have been copyrighted in 2003.
+Groove It is an audio game made by Hasbro whose instructions have been copyrighted in 2003.
 With similar game play to the Bop It games, Groove It employs photodetection technology to determine the player's hand position.
-As with Bop It games, Groove It issues voice commands, however in this case the commands are: "the scratch", "the slide", and "the zoom".
+As with Bop It games, Groove It issues voice commands; however, in this case the commands are: "the scratch", "the slide", and "the zoom".
 The game is more tolerant of errors than the Bop It games, allowing as many as three missed commands in some modes.
 The game requires a score of 250 to win, has a maximum score of 300, and employs a ranking system.
 As the game progresses, it issues eight new moves: "the chop", "the zip", "the flow", "the car wash", "the rock 'n' roll", "the kung fu", "the swirl" and "the hip hop".